Bear sanctuary in Romania

 In co-operation with our partner organisation Asociatia Milioane de Preteni (AMP), we make it possible for bears which were kept illegally or under bad conditions to live a species-appropriate life at the biggest bear sanctuary in Europe.
 On a total area of 70 hectares, bears have sufficient space, possibilities of withdrawal, hibernation spots and swimming spots.
 Apart from three extensive enclosures for the bears, there is a facility for the initial admission, a quarantine facility and an enclosure where new arrivals can get used to their surroundings.

-A proper life for bears
+A proper life for brown bears

 The well-being of all those bears that have found their second home in the sanctuary is ensured by our support.
 Each day, the animal keepers at the sanctuary make sure that the bears get the huge amounts of food which they need.
 Since, due to their background, many of the bears are suffering from bone deformities, tooth damages, premature wear and tear of the joints and the consequences of malnutrition, veterinarian care is part of the daily routine at the sanctuary.